elanadmin/kubernetes-cluster/README.md

 ]
  ```

-As you can see above, you can also configure IP address, memory and CPU in the servers array.
+As you can see above, you can also configure IP address, memory, CPU and K8's Release and Version in the servers array.

+The Current Configuration installs K8's version v1.15.0-00, and it can be changed accordingly.

 ## Clean-up